Insert

 query add_knows($a: String, $b: String, $since: Date) {

-insert Knows { src: $a, dst: $b, since: $since }
+insert Knows { from: $a, to: $b, since: $since }

 }Both the source and destination nodes must already exist.
 If either is missing, the insert fails with a referential integrity error.

-Upsert behavior for @key types
+Upsert behavior for keyed node types

-When you insert a node whose type has a @key property, and a node with that key value already exists, Omnigraph performs an upsert: the existing node is updated with the new property values instead of creating a duplicate.
+When you insert a node whose type has a @key property, and a node with that

 node Person {